Features and Benefits

 The device operates with a 5.0 V AVDD1 − AVSS supply, a 2.0 V to 5.0 V AVDD2 − AVSS supply, and a 1.8 V to 3.3 V IOVDD − DGND supply.

 In low power mode, the AVDD1, AVDD2, and IOVDD supplies can run from a single 3.0 V rail.

 The device requires an external reference.
 The absolute input reference (REFIN) voltage range is 1 V to AVDD1 − AVSS.

 The specified operating temperature range is −40°C to +125°C. The device is housed in a 4 mm × 5 mm, 28-lead LFCSP.

 Note that, throughout this data sheet, multifunction pins, such as XTAL2/MCLK, are referred to either by the entire pin name or by a single function of the pin, for example, MCLK, when only that function is relevant.

 - Platform ADC to serve a superset of measurements and sensor types

 - Sound and vibration, acoustic, and material science research and development

 - Audio testing and current and voltage measurement

-- Clinical EEG, EMG, and ECG vital signs monitoring
+- Clinical electroencephalogram (EEG), electromyogram (EMG), and electrocardiogram (ECG) vital signs monitoring

 - USB-, PXI-, and Ethernet-based modular DAQ